StefanSokic/SoyBeanML/README.md

 2. **multivariate-linear-regression** - Using scikit learn to predict yield based on all given geographical data.
 This includes features like top-soil, soil ph level, irrigation, precipitation, and many others.
+2. **xgboost** - (in progress) Using xgboost to predict yield based on all given geographical data with gradient boosting.
+Xgboost has proven quite successful in recent kaggle competitions.